Seizing the Moment to Affirmatively Further Fair Housing

 Posted by Sarah Treuhaft on June 3, 2015

 Housing and community development issues do not get the attention they deserve in the national media, but our field is having a moment.
 Last month, two new studies from Harvard economist Raj Chetty and colleagues presented powerful evidence that neighborhoods have a strong and enduring impact on economic mobility and success.
 The place where children face the worst odds of escaping poverty?
 Baltimore, where the racial segregation and neighborhood inequities created and maintained by government policies came into stark relief after the police killing of Freddie Gray and subsequent social unrest.
-And this weekend, the New York Times Editorial Board chastised the federal government for failing to enforce the Fair Housing Act legislated in the wake of the 1960s’ riots and perpetuating “housing apartheid.”
+And recently, The New York Times Editorial Board chastised the federal government for failing to enforce the Fair Housing Act legislated in the wake of the 1960s’ riots and perpetuating “housing apartheid.”

 Positive change is clearly necessary.
 A large majority of the neighborhoods that were poor when the fair housing laws were passed are still just as poor today.
 And Patrick Sharkey’s research reveals the extent to which Black families have been confined to living in poor neighborhoods: